 A mortgage broker is a third party who helps potential homebuyers get the best possible rate when securing a loan to buy a home.
 Instead of going to each lender for a rate quote yourself, a mortgage broker does the legwork for you.
-Brokers generally receive compensation from the lender you end up working with or from fees you pay.
+Brokers generally receive compensation from the lender you end up working with or from the fees you pay.
 If you decide to go with a particular mortgage broker, always be sure to calculate your prospective mortgage costs to have a full understanding of what it could run you.
 For help with home buying and other financial issues, consider working with a financial advisor.

 What Is a Mortgage Broker?